 After your initial market has been thoroughly established, be sure to make time to plan your next market approach.
 Usually a nearby city or state will be more productive, if resources are limited.
 Using your marketing plan, identify ideal markets, as well as new distributors that either carry similar products to yours, or appear to be interested in new brands.

 #9: Use Digital & Social To Build Consumer Interest

 Now that you know what distributors are looking for from a brand, it is time to start building consumer awareness for your brand.
 When a correct strategy is in place, social media can build early demand, and even drive sales directly to retailers.
-A strong following for a wine or spirit brand is highly attractive to distributors, as it acts as living proof that buyers are interested in your products.
+A strong following is highly attractive to distributors.
+It acts as living proof that buyers are interested in your products.
 Facebook pages, Instagram accounts, and Twitter are all excellent tools to create and share content, providing you with a low to no-cost platform upon which to engage consumers, share your story, and teach them how to use your brand.

 At FK, our clients have experienced huge successes with social and digital content, including city takeovers, introductions to buyers, and even turning one-time promotions into top selling, permanent menu placements.

 Targeted advertising and a real content and communications strategy is crucial for emerging brands, and the more effective your message, the more attractive your brand will become to a distributor.

 Once a few accounts are in place, don’t just move on to the next one-keep them buying from you!
 Be consistent with follow up, be helpful, and provide support programs like happy hours, tastings, and specialty cocktail suggestions.
 Always trying to remind them that your product is on the shelf, and that you are open to opportunities to help them sell it.